Community

 Italy Starts, a Peer-to-Peer Entrepreneurship Mentoring Program in English.
 University students (Mentors) volunteer to work with Italian High School Students (Mentees) to solve real business problems or develop business models for their business or social venture idea toward improving the Environment.
 This program is aimed at third and fourth-year students enrolled in Italian high schools.
 It will be conducted online.
 Certifiable for 40 hours for PCTO.

 Students must apply for selection for this program through their teacher/PCTO Tutor who will use the Unique Registration Form.
-Deadline to apply: April 29.
-Students will attend two obligatory preparative meetings on May 7 and 14 (online).
-Italy Starts takes place May 28 - 27 June.
+Deadline to apply: November 4.
+Selected students will attend two obligatory preparative meetings on November 6 and 13 at 5:00pm (online).

 Professional Development for Italian High School Teachers